the-galah-survey/the-galah-survey.github.io/dr3/the_spectra.md

 For a given star on a given camera, each file contains five extensions:

 1. `PRIMARY`: Unnormalised spectrum with sky subtraction
-2. `input_sigma`: Variance of the unnormalised spectrum with sky subtraction.
-This is expressed as the percentage of the unnormalised flux.
+2. `input_sigma`: Relative error of spectrum with sky subtraction.
+To calculate absolute error multiply with first extension for unnormalised error, and fourth fifth extension for pseudo-continuum normalised error.
 3. `no_sky_subspectrum`: Unnormalised spectrum with no sky subtraction
 4. `no_sky_sigma`: Variance of the unnormalised spectrum with no sky subtraction
 5. `normalised spectra`: Pseudo-continuum normalised spectrum with sky subtraction